Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Learn all about the “water of life” at this museum.

 While Jameson made the spirit famous, whiskey’s history goes much further back than the 1700s.
-The Irish Whiskey Museum tells the story of the “water of life” (as its name means in Irish Gaelic )and offers tasting tours as well.
+The Irish Whiskey Museum tells the story of the “water of life” (as its name means in Irish Gaelic) and offers tasting tours to boot.
 Other tour options include whiskey blending and food pairings.

-The bar here offers a wide array of fine whiskeys.
+Needless to say, the bar here offers a wide array of fine whiskeys.
 Visitors can buy a bottle of their favorite at the gift store.
-The coffee shop at the museum is a great place for Ireland’s most famous cocktail–Irish Coffee
+The coffee shop at the museum is a great place to sip on Ireland’s most famous cocktail: Irish coffee.

 The National Museum of Ireland